scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 No soylent again today, finished off leftovers for lunch, then ended up going to see a movie at night so I had some nachos there.

+### Day 209

+Soylent for lunch, went to play monopoly and jackbox with a friend and got some quick food for dinner though.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/